HetDaftary/python-music-player/README.md

 # PYTHON-MUSIC-PLAYER

-* A simple easy to use music player made in python using PyQt6, pygame and mutagen
+* A simple easy to use music player made in python using PyQt6 and mutagen

 ## Running the project